-The affected territory consists of a single parcel totaling approximately 3.2 acres.
-It is developed as a fuel distribution and storage facility and is uninhabited.
+The subject territory consists of a single parcel totaling approximately 4.7 acres.
+It is currently vacant but proposed to be developed as a warehouse for wine storage and distribution and an office.
 The parcel is located just south and west of the City of Cloverdale boundary and is surrounded, to the north, west and south by other industrial uses.
 Further growth is not anticipated for the parcel.